Aria-UI: Visual Grounding for GUI Instructions: Method

 Accurately and efficiently performing grounding tasks within the dynamic context of real-world environments is a crucial capability for GUI agents.
 Despite its importance, existing approaches largely focus on grounding tasks under a single-step setting, where LMMs are trained to infer grounding results based only on the current state and instruction.
 Such approaches overlook the dynamic nature of GUI grounding and the critical role of context in real-world scenarios.
 For example, after executing a \textit{TYPE} action, the next grounding step is likely associated with an \textit{ENTER} or \textit{SUBMIT} button.
 Similarly, in multi-step tasks that involve navigating through a multi-layered menu to locate a target entry, there is a strong contextual relationship between consecutive grounding actions.
 Leveraging such contextual information enriches the grounding context and aids the model in avoiding bias, thereby enhancing grounding performance.

 We utilize publicly available agent trajectories to simulate grounding tasks with contexts.
 We focus on constructing two types of contextual setups: (1) textual action history and (2) text-image-interleaved history.
-The text-based setup incorporates the ultimate task along with prior action histories, and the text-image-interleaved setup extends this by including $N$ historical screen state images, providing richer contextual cues and training the model to understand multimodal interaction history.
+The text-based setup incorporates the ultimate task along with prior action histories, and the text-image-interleaved setup extends this by including $N$ historical screen images, providing richer contextual cues and training the model to understand multimodal interaction history.
 Notably, most trajectory data only includes basic sequential information, such as the click coordinates, thus lacks comprehensive stepwise instruction semantics.
 To address this, we augment all grounding steps within the trajectory data using the proposed data pipeline to generate detailed stepwise instructions.
-For non-grounding actions, we encode instructions (e.g., SWIPE and TYPE) using rule-based methods for natural language formats.
-For the interleaved setting, we collect data as per $N=[1,2,3]$, and for the text-based setting, we input all historical actions in text.
+For non-grounding actions, we encode them (e.g., SWIPE and TYPE) using rules for natural language formats.
+For the interleaved setting, we collect data with image number $N=[1,2,3]$, and for the text-based setting, we input all historical actions in text.
 Finally we collect 992K samples with the trajectories from GUI-Odyssey~\cite{guiodyssey}, Android in the Zoo~\cite{aitz}, Android Control~\cite{ac}, Android in the Wild~\cite{aitw} and AMEX~\cite{chai2024amex}.
+The details are presented in Table~\ref{tab:traj_data}.